Course Outline

 Description

-The course introduces you to theories and models of English language teaching and the accompanying practice relevant to children's development from the acquisition stage of learning through to Year 6.
-You will engage in studies of 'how' and 'why' it is important to differentiate instruction to teach reading, writing, listening and speaking to children from a broad range of contexts.
-A variety of teaching strategies will be explored and you will gain competence in matching teaching strategies to student's use of cueing systems and processing strategies.
-You will learn how to assess students' reading and writing competence.
+The course introduces you to current and past theories and models of English language teaching.
+You will view the variety of practices relevant to children's development from the acquisition stage of learning through to Year 6.
+You will engage in studies of 'how' and 'why' it is essential to differentiate instruction to teach reading, writing, listening, and speaking to children from a broad range of contexts.
+A variety of teaching strategies will be explored and you will gain competence in matching teaching strategies to students' use of cueing systems and processing strategies.
+You will learn how to assess student's reading and writing competence.

 How will this course be delivered?